 Other than the barcode you have selected for the product within Deliverr, all other visible barcodes MUST be removed or completed covered.
 This is extremely important to prevent mis-scans and mis-picks during fulfillment.

-Products shipped in case packs: case packs often have their own barcodes on the outside of the box.
+Case packs often have their own barcodes on the outside of the box.
 These must be covered or removed.
-Even if the barcode is the same barcode you have selected for the sellable unit, it must not appear on the outside of the case pack it is shipped in.
+Even if the barcode is the same barcode you have selected for the product, it must not appear on the outside of the case pack it is shipped in.
 These must be removed or covered up.
-Otherwise, a picker may scan that barcode and pick the entire case pack for an order meant for just one sellable unit.
+Otherwise, a picker may scan that barcode and pick the entire case pack for an order meant for just one unit.
 This is extremely important.
 See example below.